croky-b/Boat_Engine_system_MAXI/README.md

 // Choose the receiver communication mode (never uncomment more than one!
 If all commented out = classic PWM RC signal communication)--
 // SBUS communication --------

-#define SBUS_COMMUNICATION // control signals are coming in via the SBUS interface (comment it out for classic RC signals)
-boolean sbusInverted = false; // false = wired to NPN transistor signal inverter or uninverted SBUS signal (for example from "Micro RC" receiver)
+//#define SBUS_COMMUNICATION // control signals are coming in via the SBUS interface (comment it out for classic RC signals) boolean sbusInverted = false; // false = wired to NPN transistor signal inverter or uninverted SBUS signal (for example from "Micro RC" receiver)

 // PPM communication --------